0xLeif/AppDependency/README.md

 # AppDependency

 AppDependency is a Swift Package that simplifies the management of application dependencies in a thread-safe, type-safe, and SwiftUI-friendly way.
-Featuring dedicated struct types for managing dependencies, AppDependency provides easy and coordinated access to this state across your application.
+Featuring dedicated struct types for managing dependencies, AppDependency provides easy and coordinated access to dependencies across your application.
 Added to this, the package incorporates built-in logging mechanisms to aid debugging and error tracking.
 The AppDependency package also boasts a cache-based system to persistently store and retrieve any application-wide data at any given time.

 *AppDependency is a dependency only mirror of [AppState](https://github.com/0xLeif/AppState).*